gustjqdl/2020_Bigcontest_Innovation/README.md

-## Thnak you for reading the page.
+## Thank you for reading the page.